michaelcooke/guardian/readme.md

     ],
 ```

+### Extend Guardian User Model

-Alternatively, you may extend Guardian's User model in `app/User.php` to make use of Guardian while including your app's custom relationships and attributes.
+Instead of configuring Laravel to use Guardian's User model directly, you may alternatively extend Guardian's User model in `app/User.php` to make use of Guardian while being able to add custom relationships and attributes to your User model for your app's specific needs.

 ```
 <?php